tillbiskup/tiny-webcasts/docs/workflow.rst

 Upload and share your webcast
 =============================

-If course, where to upload and how to share your webcast(s) depends highly on your preferences and local circumstances.
+Of course, where to upload and how to share your webcast(s) depends highly on your preferences and local circumstances.
 Personally, we advice against using YouTube, but are very much in favour of e-learning and teaching platforms such as a (local) moodle installation.
 Your personal webpage will also do, if that is reasonably well-known by the students and other people interested in your teaching.